ngworker/ngworker/packages/spectacular-docs/docs/pipe-testing/index.md

 ## Spectacular benefits

+In this page, we saw traditional Angular test suites for testing an Angular pipe and compared them to Spectacular's lightweight setup.

 With the benefits of a proper integration test, Spectacular offers:

-- Testing a pipe in a template
+- Testing an Angular pipe in a template
-- Testing a multi-parameter pipe
+- Testing a multi-parameter Angular pipe
-- Testing a pipe composed with other pipes
+- Testing an Angular pipe composed with other pipes
 - Easily change the host component template
 - Easily change the test value